Up for Love

 Up for Love (original title: Un homme à la hauteur) is a 2016 Franco-Belgian romantic comedy film directed by Laurent Tirard and starring Jean Dujardin and Virginie Efira.
 The film is a remake of the 2013 Argentine film Corazón de León.

 Plot

 Diane is a lawyer who went through a divorce a few years ago.
 After losing her phone, she receives a call from Alexandre, a funny and charming man who found the phone and intends to return it.
 As the conversation goes on, the two hit it off and decide to arrange a date.
-Diane heads for the meeting with great expectations only to realise Alexandre is a midget.
+Diane heads for the meeting with great expectations only to realise Alexandre is very short.
+Nonetheless, she tries to overcome her prejudices.